nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 _You ate the last piece of cake?!_ **(observation)**
 _I CAN NEVER TRUST YOU AGAIN!!!_ **(prediction/trend)**

-We can often represent these truths visually to help get the point accross to other humans:
+We can often represent these intuitions visually to help get the point accross to other humans:

 ### Plots